Unifying the Validation of Ambient Solar Wind Models: Ambient Solar Wind Forecasting in 2022

 Plasma drags and distorts magnetic field lines and thereby distorts the coronal magnetic field from the assumed current-free configuration.
 Coronal models should thus account for the complex dynamics by including magnetohydrodynamical (MHD) effects and solving a set of nonlinear partial differential equations.
-For example, the Magnetohydrodynamics Algorithm outside a Sphere model~\citep[MAS;][]{linker99,mikic99}, the Space Weather Modeling Framework~\citep[SWMF;][]{toth05}, and WindPredict-AW~\citep[][]{reville20} are such three-dimensional MHD codes.
+For example, the Magnetohydrodynamics Algorithm outside a Sphere model~\citep[MAS;][]{linker99,mikic99}, the AWSoM model~\citep{vanderholst14} as part of the Space Weather Modeling Framework~\citep[SWMF;][]{toth05}, a version of the SIP-CESE~\citep{feng10, feng20} model called CESE-HLLD~\citep{li18, li20} model, and WindPredict-AW~\citep[][]{reville20} are such three-dimensional MHD codes.
 PFSS model solutions often determine their initial conditions.
 The MHD equations are then integrated until the plasma and magnetic fields settle into equilibrium.
-In the final solutions, the solar wind plasma is constrained in closed magnetic field lines and accelerated to supersonic speeds along open field lines.
+The solar wind plasma is constrained in closed magnetic field lines and accelerated to supersonic speeds along open field lines in the final solutions.
 An alternative approach situated between global MHD models and more specialized one-dimensional models is the MULTI-VP model~\citep{pinto17}.
 The underlying idea is to compute numerous one-dimensional model solutions that can sample sub-domains of interest and the whole solar atmosphere.